Stony Brook: now and then

 The new Orange Line’s southern branch was placed into the Southwest Corridor, an old railway right-of-way that had been widened in anticipation of a brand-new highway planned to extend from downtown Boston, through several residential neighborhoods, all the way to Rt 95.
 Construction was halted after community activists laid down in front of bulldozers.
 Many homes along Columbus Ave and Lamartine St were demolished to make room for the aborted road, and some of the parcels still sit empty today, eagerly eyed by developers and attorneys.

 “Hello, will you help me nominate Marty Walsh for a second term?”

 When the new Orange Line was completed, a linear park was created with the left-over land: I grew up next to it.
 I rode the train to the Back Bay, for music and dance lessons; I played long toss in the big, green fields along the tracks.
 I was bitten on my arm by a kid at the playground.
 It was into the bushes that the robber threw the camera bag containing all of my family’s undeveloped rolls of film from our first trip to Ireland.
-I ran on the granite stones lining Lamartine, leaping at gaps where trees never took, while my father strode the walk beside me, reading his folded-over newspaper, his leather back pack keeping time.
+I ran on the granite stones lining Lamartine, leaping at gaps where trees never took, while my father strode the sidewalk beside me, reading his folded-over newspaper, his black leather back pack keeping time.